Towards Landau-Ginzburg models for cominuscule spaces via the exceptional cominuscule family: Valuations, Khovanskii bases, and Newton-Okounkov bodies

 Although the Newton-Okounkov body associated to a valuation $\nu$ is generally very far from being a polytope, the following proposition gives an important family of examples where $\Delta(A,\nu)$ is a polytope.

-\begin{prop}[\cite{Kaveh_Manon_Khovanskii_bases}, Corollary 2.24, Remark 2.25] Let $A$ be the homogeneous coordinate ring of a projective variety $Y$, and let $\nu$ be a valuation on $A$ with one-dimensional leaves.
-Then $\deg(Y)=\mathrm{Vol}(\Delta(A,\nu))$, where $\mathrm{Vol}$ refers to the normalized lattice volume so that standard lattice $d$-simplex has volume $\frac{1}{d!}$.
+\begin{prop}[\cite{Kaveh_Manon_Khovanskii_bases}, Corollary 2.24, Remark 2.25] Let $Y$ be a $d$-dimensional projective variety $Y$ embedded in some $\mathbb{P}^N$, and let $A$ denote the homogeneous coordinate ring of $Y$ with respect to this embedding.
+Let $\nu$ be a valuation on $A$ with one-dimensional leaves.
+Then $\deg(Y)=\mathrm{Vol}(\Delta(A,\nu))$, where $\deg(Y)$ is computed with respect to the projective embedding of $Y$ and $\mathrm{Vol}$ refers to the normalized lattice volume so that standard lattice $d$-simplex has volume $\frac{1}{d!}$.
 If furthermore $A$ has a finite Khovanskii basis with respect to $\nu$, then $\Delta(A,\nu)$ is a rational polytope and $\mathrm{Proj}(A)$ has a degeneration to a toric variety whose normalization is the toric variety associated to $\Delta(A,\nu)$. \end{prop}

 Now let $A=\mathbb{C}[\cmX]$ be the coordinate ring of the Cayley plane ($n=6$) or the Freudenthal variety ($n=7$), with $\mathbb{Z}_{>0}$-grading given by the total degree in Pl\"ucker coordinates.
 We use the degree-lexicographic term order $<$ on $\mathbb{C}[a_1,\dots, a_\ell]$ from Algorithm \ref{alg:subduction-for-gen-minors} to define a valuation $\nu_n:A\rightarrow \mathbb{Z}^\ell$ as follows.
 Given a polynomial $f$ in the Pl\"ucker coordinates, compute its expansion in the coordinates of $U_+^\circ$ using Algorithm \ref{alg:torus-expansion}, and define $\nu_n(f)$ to be the exponent vector of the degree-lexicographic minimal term $\mathrm{in}_<(f)$ of $f$.
 It is straightforward to check that $\nu_n$ is a valuation.
-Furthermore, because the image of $\nu_n$ in $\mathbb{C}[a_1,\dots, a_\ell]$ is a finitely generated subalgebra, Lemma \ref{lem:one-dim-leaves} implies that $\nu_n$ has one-dimensional leaves.
+Furthermore, because the image of the inclusion $A\hookrightarrow \mathbb{C}[a_1,\dots, a_\ell]$ induced by $U_-^\circ\hookrightarrow \cmX$ is a finitely generated subalgebra, Lemma \ref{lem:one-dim-leaves} implies that $\nu_n$ has one-dimensional leaves.
 Proposition \ref{prop:no-volume} thus shows that the normalized volume of $\Delta(A,\nu_n)$ is equal to the degree of $\cmX$.
 By Definition \ref{def:no-body}, the suitably scaled valuation of any homogeneous element of $A$ is contained in the Newton-Okounkov body $\Delta(A,\nu_n)$, and thus so is the convex hull of the set of suitably scaled valuations of any finite subset of homogeneous elements of $A$.
 In particular, if we can find $B\subset A$ such that

 has normalized volume equal to the degree of $\cmX$, then $\delta(B,\nu_n)=\Delta(A,\nu_n)$.

 \begin{prop} The Newton-Okounkov body $\Delta(A,\nu_n)$ is equal to the convex hull of the valuations of the Pl\"ucker coordinates on $\cmX$. \end{prop}